maxiaopeng/dualmarker/README.md

 statistics and model performance metrics, for example, AUC for response analysis (logistic regression), concordant probability CPE for survival analysis (Cox regression), p-value of dual-vs-single model comparison and statistical interaction of two markers.
-Top 2 dual-marker with the highest AUC, i.e. best performance of logistic regression.
+Top 2 dual-marker pairs with the highest AUC

 ``` r
 res.combM.logit %>%